 Mapping the infestation

 Here is the data mapped to date.
-Barberry removal crews will begin in spring of 2021.
+Survey in red; removals in green.